|Temba Peter Mliswa

 Alleged Firearms Possession and Arrest

 Mliswa was arrested on Saturday 31 January 2015 at his Spring farm in Karoi.
 He was accused of illegal possession of firearms which is a crime according to the Zimbabwean laws.
 According to the state media, Mliswa was found in possession of seven unregistered AK 47 assault rifles.
-He was expected to appear in court.
+He was summoned to a court hearing.

 Expulsion From ZANU PF